fourpointsix/bcvax-decode/README.md

 `$ ./bcvax-decode.py - < MyShcUris.txt`

-## Options
+# Additional Options
-By default this will return formatted information that's stored on the card.
+By default you'll just see user-friendly formatted card data.
 You can increase the verbosity of the output with a few flags.
 These are useful if you want to see all of the raw detail.
 ```
   --rawdata    Display the base64url data
   --header     Display the header